 Indiana opened its first eleven charter schools in 2002.
 Today, there are more than 100 charter schools across the state, providing an important tuition-free education option for families.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.

 Additionally, you can choose magnet schools.
 These free public schools allow kids to focus on specialized themes, like International Baccalaureate, Montessori, or the performing arts.
-In the Indianapolis Public School district, for instance, there are 17 magnet elementary and middle schools.
+Indiana has several magnet schools families can consider.
+In the Indianapolis Public School district, for example, there are 17 magnet elementary and middle schools.
+Meanwhile, the South Bend Community School Corporation has more than 20 magnet schools or programs.
 If your child learns best by focusing in on a subject he or she is passionate about and you have a magnet school in your area, this may be a good choice for you.

 For additional information about school choices in Indiana, visit these resources:

-Indiana celebrated National School Choice Week 2020 with a record-breaking 1,352 events and activities across the state.
+Indiana celebrated National School Choice Week 2021 with 925 virtual events and activities across the state.
 Click the button below to learn more about school choice in Indiana.

 "Shining a spotlight on effective educational options for every child"